 In relation to the information registered in connection with visits at our offices the legal basis for our processing is – in addition to the fact that the processing may be covered by the preceding paragraphs – our legitimate interest in managing the visits, and/or our duty to comply with our legal obligations.

-When we process personal data in order to analyse and develop our business, processing is based on our legitimate interest in improving our business and for communication.
+When we process personal data in order to analyse and develop our business, and for marketing communication, processing is based on our legitimate interest in improving and marketing our business.

 Who has access to the personal data that we process?

 We employ appropriate technical and organisational security measures to help protect the personal data we process from loss and to guard against, inter alia, access from unauthorised persons.

 Transfers of data outside the EU/EEA are made in line with applicable data protection laws and for the purposes specified above.
 When personal data is transferred to the firm's international offices, the data may be transferred to countries outside the EU/EEA.
 Transfers of this type are normally based on the EU Commission's standard contractual clauses.
 Transfers to countries outside the EU/EEA may also occur within the scope of a given engagement insofar as is necessary to establish, exercise or defend our client's legal claims.

 Mannheimer Swartling will not disclose personal data to anyone outside the firm, except where

 (i) it has been agreed between us and the person whose personal data we process;